All Things Must Pass: Initial recording

 Music historian Richie Unterberger comments that, typical of the Beatles' solo work, the precise dates for the recording of All Things Must Pass are uncertain, a situation that contrasts with the "meticulous documentation" available for the band's studio activities.
-According to a contemporaneous report in Beatles Monthly, pre-production began on 20 May 1970, the same day as the Let It Be film's world premiere.
+According to a contemporaneous report in Beatles Monthly, pre-production began on 20 May 1970, the same day as the world premiere of the Let It Be film.
 Authors Chip Madinger and Mark Easter cite this as the probable date for Harrison's run-through of songs for Spector.
 (Note: In his liner notes accompanying the 2001 reissue of All Things Must Pass, however, Harrison gives the date for the run-through as 27 May.)
 John Leckie, who worked as an EMI tape operator in 1970, recalled that the sessions were preceded by a week of Harrison recording demos, accompanied by Starr and Voormann.
 The first formal recording session for the album took place at EMI Studios (now Abbey Road Studios) on 26 May, although Unterberger states that "much or all" of that day's recording was not used.